1970 - Sriharikota Island

 “No, baby sister, the Yanadis are on Sriharikota.”

 Jayamma continued her search, walking her hands on the seafloor.
 She licked the salt on her lips and hummed.

 Guna smiled at her.
 He stayed close today, maybe Mama told him to because of the fish traps.
 No matter, she was happy he was near and a giggle leaked from inside.

 A breeze made ripples on the water.
-Jayamma sunk to her neck to stay warm.
+Jayamma sank to her neck to stay warm.

 Noisy pelican squawks made her jump.
 Nearby, the clumsy birds struggled to fly out of the sea.

 Guna rose and stared toward the village.
 He froze.
 “Jay, I hear something.”